GambitBSM/DDCalc/README.md

     Object, static library, and shared object files for linking with other software.

-  * DDCalc_exampleF, DDCalc_exampleC
+  * DDCalc_exampleF, DDCalc_exampleC, DDCalc_examplePython.py
-    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran or C++ to calculate observables and likelihoods.
+    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran, C++ or Python to calculate observables and likelihoods.

-  * DDCalc_exclusionF, DDCalc_exclusionC
+  * DDCalc_exclusionF, DDCalc_exclusionC, DDCalc_exclusionPython.py
-    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran or C++ to calculate exclusion limits.
+    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran, C++ or Python to calculate exclusion limits.

+  * DDCalc_DirectDM_InterfaceExample.py
+    Simple example programs with source code showing how to use the DDCalc-DirectDM interface in Python to calculate observables based on effective operators defined at some high scale.

 Usage as a library
 ---------------